mandrasch/ddev-pull-wp-scripts/README.md

 ### Emojis get lost after import and are replaced with ????

-Update: This should be fix now.
+Update: This should be fixed now.

 This is a charset issue I wasn't able to fix automatically yet.
 Please check your live sites `wp-config.php` and look for `DB_CHARSET`.
 Set this value in ssh.yaml for `REMOTE_DB_CHARSET=` and pull via ssh again (`ddev pull ssh`).